myersm0/werkverzeichnis/README.md

 All three calls return the same _composition_, with the same internal ID (not shown), only displayed a little differently.
 This same composition is simultaneously a part of Telemann's works _and_ a part of the appendix of the Bach catalog of spurious works.
 As you can see above, it's even still reference-able by its old, superseded catalog number BWV 141.
 (You disable this behavior with the `--strict` flag to enforce using only the latest information.)

-This attribution history is straightforwadly represented right in the composition JSON itself, which you can see [here](https://github.com/myersm0/werkverzeichnis/blob/ccc791bb6e9d173d8fab1464d85e88c4c8a8b512/compositions/78/129abd.json#L6), simply by means of an array of attribution entries, sorted in _reverse_ chronological order such that the top entry is always the most current.
+This attribution history is straightforwardly represented right in the composition JSON itself, which you can see [here](https://github.com/myersm0/werkverzeichnis/blob/ccc791bb6e9d173d8fab1464d85e88c4c8a8b512/compositions/78/129abd.json#L6), simply by means of an array of attribution entries, sorted in _reverse_ chronological order such that the top entry is always the most current.

 ## Configuration
 The CLI can be customized to match your preferences.
 Create a config file at `~/.config/wv/config.toml`: